On discrete-time arrival processes and related random motions

 \section{Abstract}

 We consider three kinds of discrete-time arrival processes: transient, intermediate and recurrent, characterized by a finite, possibly finite and infinite number of events, respectively.
-In this context, we study renewal processes which are stopped at the first event of a further independent renewal process whose inter-arrival time distribution can be defective.
-If this is the case, the resulting arrival process is of an intermediate nature.
-For non-defective absorbing times, the resulting arrival process is transient, i.e.\ stopped almost surely.
-For these processes we derive finite time and asymptotic properties.
-We apply these results to biased and unbiased random walks on the d-dimensional infinite lattice and as a special case on the two-dimensional triangular lattice.
+In this framework, we study renewal processes which are externally stopped at an independent stopping time which may be defective or non-defective.
+For defective stopping time, the resulting arrival process is of intermediate nature.
+For non-defective stopping time, the resulting arrival process is transient, i.e.\! stopped almost surely.
+For these processes we obtain finite time and asymptotic properties.
+Particular attention is devoted to the class of transient renewal processes, that is, renewal processes with defective interarrival times.
+Among these, we consider two examples: \lq\lq Defective Bernoulli Process'' and the \lq\lq Defective Sibuya Process\rq\rq.
+We validate some analytical results using Monte Carlo simulations.
+We apply these results to biased and unbiased random walks on the $d$-dimensional infinite lattice and as a special case on the two-dimensional triangular lattice.
 We study the spatial propagator of the walker and its large time asymptotics.
 In particular, we observe the emergence of a superdiffusive (ballistic) behavior in the case of biased walks.
 For geometrically distributed stopping times, the propagator converges to a stationary non-equilibrium steady state (NESS), which is universal in the sense that it is independent of the stopped process.
 In dimension one, for both light- and heavy-tailed step distributions, the NESS has an integral representation involving alpha-stable distributions.

-\textit{MSC2020:} 60G50, 60K05, 60K15, 05C81
+\textit{MSC2020:} 60G50; 60K05; 60K15; 05C81